Towards Inadequately Pre-trained Models in Transfer Learning: Introduction

-In this paper, we conduct extensive transfer learning experiments from ImageNet to 9 representative datasaets.
-The results suggest that, when retraining a new classifier on the top of the features extracted from pre-trained models, inadequately pre-trained ImageNet models have obviously better performance than standard 90-epoch pre-trained one does, but the performance still highly correlates with source performance when fine-tuning.
-Further, we conduct insightful analysis to explain such difference from the perspective of spectral components of the extracted features, and we find that there are specific components corresponding to pre-trained models different pre-training stages.
-Our main contributions are as follows: \begin{itemize} \item Our work is the first to investigate how \textbf{different checkpoints} in a same pre-training process perform on transfer learning tasks.
-This contributes to broader and deeper understandings about transferability of DNNs. \item We discover that in the same pre-training process, an \textbf{inadquately pre-trained model} tends to transfer better than its fully pre-trained counterpart, especially when using the pre-trained model as a frozen feature extractor. \item We discover that FT prefers later pre-training checkpoints than FE.
-Our analyses based on spectrum decomposition indicate that the learning order of different feature components leads to different pre-trained model preferences between FE and FT. \item Our observations also point out the risk of utilizing transferability assessment approaches as a general tool to select pre-trained models.
-We evaluate the state-of-the-art algorithm LogME~\cite{you_logme:_2021}, which is dependent on frozen pre-trained models.
-Aiming to select the best pre-trained model among different checkpoints, scores obtained by these algorithms show bad correlations with the actual fine-tuning performance. \end{itemize}
+In this paper, we conduct extensive transfer learning experiments, including ImageNet and the other 9 benchmark datasets.
+The results suggest that, when retraining a new classifier on top of the features extracted from pre-trained models, inadequately pre-trained ImageNet models yield significantly better performance than that of the standard 90-epoch pre-trained version, but the performance still highly correlates with the source performance when fine-tuning.
+Further, we present insightful analyses to explain such a difference from the perspective of spectral components of the extracted features and find that there are specific components corresponding to pre-trained models at different pre-training stages.
+In summary, our main contributions are as follows: \begin{itemize} \item Our work is the first to investigate how \textbf{different checkpoints} in the same pre-training process perform on transfer learning tasks.
+This contributes to a broader and deeper understanding of the transferability of neural networks. \item We discover that in the same pre-training process, an \textbf{inadquately pre-trained model} tends to transfer better than its fully pre-trained counterpart, especially when the pre-trained model is used as a frozen feature extractor.
+We also further experimentally consolidate this claim beyond image classification. \item We observe that FT prefers later pre-training checkpoints, compared with FE.
+Our analyses based on spectrum decomposition indicate that the learning order of different feature components leads to different preferences of pre-trained checkpoints between FE and FT. \item We also point out the risk of utilizing transferability assessment approaches as a general tool to select pre-trained models.
+We evaluate LogME~\cite{you_logme:_2021}, LEEP\cite{nguyen2020leep} and NCE\cite{tran2019transferability}, which are dependent on frozen pre-trained models.
+Aiming to select the best pre-trained model among different checkpoints, scores obtained by these algorithms often show poor correlations with the actual fine-tuning performance. \end{itemize}